axemclion/grunt-saucelabs/README.md

 * __tags__: An array of tags displayed for this test on the SauceLabs dashboard.
 This can be the build number, commit number, etc, that can be obtained from grunt.
 * __browsers__: An array of objects representing the [various browsers](https://saucelabs.com/docs/browsers) on which this test should run.  _Optional_
 * __testTimeout__ : Number of milliseconds to wait for qunit tests on each page before timeout and failing the test
+* __testInterval__ : Number of milliseconds between each retry to see if a test is completed or not.
 * __onTestComplete__ : A callback that is called everytime a qunit test for a page is complete.
 Runs per page, per browser configuration.
 A true or false return value passes or fails the test, undefined return value does not alter the result of the test.
 For async results, call `this.async()` in the function.
 The return of `this.async()` is a function that should be called once the async action is completed.

 A typical `test` task running from Grunt could look like `grunt.registerTask('test', 'server qunit saucelabs-qunit');` This starts a server and then runs the Qunit tests first on PhantomJS and then using the Sauce Labs browsers.